On this page

 Canada is represented in Lebanon by its embassy in Beirut and increased its diplomatic presence there in response to the crisis in Syria.
 Lebanon is represented in Canada by its embassy in Ottawa.

-Since 2016, Canada has committed over $427 million to support Lebanon’s stability and resilience as it copes with the effects of the conflicts in Iraq and Syria and the catastrophic explosion at the Beirut port in 2020.
-Lebanon now hosts more than an estimated 1.5 million Syrian refugees that have been added to the country’s already existing refugee population, which also includes Palestinians, Iraqis and Kurds.
+Since 2016, Canada has committed over $475 million to support Lebanon’s stability and resilience as it copes with the effects of the conflicts in Iraq and Syria and the catastrophic explosion at the Beirut port in 2020.
+Lebanon now hosts more than an estimated 865,350 Syrian refugees that have been added to the country’s already existing refugee population, which also includes Palestinians, Iraqis and Kurds.

 Lebanon was the single largest source for Canada’s accelerated Syrian refugee resettlement efforts in 2015 to 2017.
 Of the more than 60,000 Syrian refugees who were resettled in Canada, over 30,000 – more than half - came from Lebanon.

 In the immediate aftermath of the August 4, 2020 explosion of the Port of Beirut, Canada provided $30 million in emergency humanitarian assistance and early-recovery support, and then announced another $20 million in August 2021 to support the economic recovery of Beirut.
 This funding has helped trusted partners address immediate humanitarian needs and is supporting efforts for early recovery and resilience.

-Key sectors for Canada include agriculture/agri-foods products, and life sciences.
+Key sectors for Canada include agriculture/agri-food products, information and communication technologies, education, and life sciences.

-Key sectors for Lebanon include tourism, education, agriculture, agri-food, and life sciences.
+Key sectors for Lebanon include tourism and agriculture/agri-food products.

 Canada’s top merchandise exports to Lebanon include: